Using Brouwer's fixed point theorem: Evasiveness

 In fact, if we test whether $(i,j)\in A$, then either we get the answer YES, then $i$ is not a sink, or we get the answer NO, then $j$ is not a sink.
 So, by testing arcs between pairs of vertices that ``could be sinks,'' after $n-1$ questions we are down to one single ``candidate sink''~$k$.
 At this point at least one arc adjacent to~$k$ has been tested.
 So we need at most $2n-3$ further questions to test whether it is a sink. \end{description} \end{Examples}

-\begin{Remark} [History: The Aanderaa--Rosenberg Conjecture] Originally, Arnold L. Rosenberg had conjectured that all non-trivial digraph properties have qua\-dra\-tic argument complexity, that is, that there is a constant $\gamma>0$ such that for all non-trivial properties of digraphs on $n$ vertices one has $c(\FF) \ge \gamma n^2$.
-However, S. Aanderaa found the counter-example (for digraphs) of ``having a sink'' \cite[Example~15]{BEBL} \cite[p.~372]{RV1}.
+In the early 1970's Arnold L. Rosenberg had conjectured that all non-trivial digraph properties have qua\-dra\-tic argument complexity, that is, that there is a constant $\gamma>0$ such that for all non-trivial properties of digraphs on $n$ vertices one has $c(\FF) \ge \gamma n^2$.
+However, St{\aa}l Aanderaa found the counter-example (for digraphs) of ``having a sink'' \cite[Example~15]{BEBL} \cite[p.
+372]{RV1}.
 We have also seen that ``being a scorpion graph'' is a counter-example for graphs.

-Hence Rosenberg modified the conjecture: at least all \emph{monotone} graph properties, that is, properties that are preserved under deletion of edges, should have quadratic argument complexity.
+Hence Rosenberg modified the conjecture: At least all \emph{monotone} graph properties, that is, properties that are preserved under deletion of edges, should have quadratic argument complexity.
 This is the statement of the \emph{Aanderaa--Rosenberg conjecture} \cite{Rosenberg}.
-Richard Karp considerably sharpened the statement, as follows. \end{Remark}
+Richard Karp considerably sharpened the statement, as follows.